caldito/fake-llm-endpoint/README.md

 * OpenAI `v1/chat/completions` compatible.
 * Responses have latency like in a real model.
 * Streaming and non-streaming responses.
-* Supports 10k RPS concurrent requests.
+* Supports a high number of concurrent requests.
+(To be benchmarked)

 ## Run with docker
 Start the server: